/ccip-starter-kit-hardhat

 npx hardhat deploy-programmable-token-transfers --network ethereumSepolia

 1. Open Metamask and fund your contract with Native tokens.
-For example, if you want to send a message from Ethereum Sepolia to Polygon Mumbai, you can send 0.1 Sepolia ETH to your contract.
+For example, if you want to send a message from Ethereum Sepolia to Polygon Amoy, you can send 0.1 Sepolia ETH to your contract.

 3. Deploy the ProgrammableTokenTransfers.sol smart contract to the destination blockchain:

-npx hardhat deploy-programmable-token-transfers --network polygonMumbai
+npx hardhat deploy-programmable-token-transfers --network polygonAmoy

 At this point, you have one sender contract on the source blockchain, and one receiver contract on the destination blockchain.
 Please note that ProgrammableTokenTransfers.sol can both send & receive tokens and data, hence we have two identical instances on both source and destination blockchains.